harrison-ai/cobalt-s3-archiver/README.md

 ## Limitations

-The [`async-zip`](https://github.com/Majored/rs-async-zip) crate does support ZIP64 which introduces the following limitations:
+The [`async-zip`](https://github.com/Majored/rs-async-zip) crate does not support ZIP64 which introduces the following limitations:

 * Number of files inside an Archive 65,535.
 * Size of a file in an Archive [bytes] 4,294,967,295.